 Health and Healing Strategies

-- Recruit, train and facilitate Mentor Wellness Circles to improve schooling and youth development outcomes of black boys and young men of color;
+2) Invite and train members to facilitate Mentor Wellness Circles aimed at improve schooling and youth development outcomes of black boys and young men of color;

-- Produce and disseminate strategic communications to increase healthy and healing lifestyles for teachers, mentors, parents and young men locally and nationally.
+4) Provide strategic communications resources to guide members on how to increase healthy and healing lifestyles for themselves, as well as teachers, mentors, parents and young men, both locally and nationally.